Side-by-side photo of a tankless water heater mounted on a wall and a heat pump water heater installed in a garage with the caption "versus"

 The best thing about this new technology is that it’s becoming popular enough to become adopted by the big box home improvement stores, and there’s likely one in stock near you.

-The two main places to look first would be Home Depot and Lowes.
-Home Depot carries the Rheem hybrid heat pump units and Lowes carries the A.O.
+I recommend the Rheem hybrid heat pump units or the A.O.
 Smith brand.
 Both have a 10 year parts warranty and are very solid units.

 For the netzero homes that I’ve renovated, I’ve actually tried both units.
 They are both great, but I prefer the Rheem unit.
 The main reason is that it’s a good bit quieter than the A.O.
 Smith model.
 While both units will make some noise, these will (should) be installed in an area where you don’t mind the noise of a heat pump.